mgb513/Interactive-Data-Vis-Fall2025/src/lab_4/index.md

   ]
 })
 ```
-The visualizations show that the only measurement that repeatedly exceeds the regulatory limit are the Heavey Metals measured at the West Station.
+The visualizations show that the only measurement that repeatedly exceeds the regulatory limit are the <b>Heavey Metals measured at the West Station.</b>

-Anna Boutsikaris, a Watershed Specialist at the NYS Department of Environmental Conservation (and also part of my family), confirmed that heavy metal contents are most likely to affect aquatic life.
+Adding to a recent paper's findings on heavey metal sensitivity of fresh water fish, Anna Boutsikaris, a Watershed Specialist at the NYS Department of Environmental Conservation (and also part of my family), confirmed that heavy metal contents are most likely to dramatically affect aquatic life.

 With this in mind, we can consider other aspects of the data in more detail.
-We can look at how the suspects' various activities influence heavy metal levels, how ChemTech Manufacturing's activities (located near the West Station) align with spikes in heavy metal readings, and finally, how fish population developed since 2023 overall and specifically near sites with high heavy metal readings.
+We can now look at how the suspects' various activities influence heavy metal levels.

 # Suspects' Activities & Heavy Metal Contamination

-We can create a metric to better understand the heavy metal pollution's impact by tracking weekly heavy metal readings at nearby stations in relation to ther various activities at all four enterprises.
-Activites range from daily operations at recreatonal facilities to fertilizing activities at a farm to ChemTech's quarterly Maintainance Shutdown (which includes equipment cleaning).
+To better understand the heavy metal pollution's impact, we can track weekly heavy metal readings at stations in relation to the various activities at the enterprises located near each station.
+These enterprises' activites range from daily operations at recreatonal facilities to fertilizing activities at a farm to ChemTech's quarterly Maintainance Shutdown (which includes equipment cleaning).

 ```js
 const activitiesWithImpact = activities.map(d => {